Doug Plank: NFL playing career

-In 1975, Plank was drafted by the Chicago Bears in the 12th round.
+In 1975, Plank was drafted 291st overall by the Chicago Bears in the 12th round.
+He is credited with 30 turnovers in his 8 years.
 He spent his entire eight-year NFL playing career with the Bears.
-He became an instant starter with the Bears and was the first Bears rookie to lead the team in tackles.
-Plank was a favorite of Bears defensive coordinator Buddy Ryan for his hard hitting and aggressive style, so that he named his defense the "46 defense" after Plank's jersey number since Plank played safety in the defense and made automatic front line adjustments.
-The "46 Defense" put great pressure on the quarterback with 6 defensive lineman and a large inventory of blitzes with physical safeties that could cover receivers and stop the running game.
+He became an instant starter with the Bears and was the first Bears rookie to lead the Bears in tackles.
+Plank was an aggressive and a capable tackler, Buddy Ryan created a defense with Plank at the middle linebacker position.
+In meetings, Ryan always called players by their number and not their name.
+Several players had coverages and blitzes named after their jersey number.
+It was Ryan's way of coaching football as objective and not personal.
+Ryan created the "46 Defense" put great pressure on the quarterback with 6 defensive lineman and a large inventory of blitzes with physical safeties that could cover receivers and stop the running game.
 The Bears used the "46" Defense in 1985 to dominate the New England Patriots on their way to a Super Bowl victory of 46-10 despite the retirement of Plank in 1983.

 Plank was considered one of the hardest hitting safeties in the game.
 Plank retired before the Bears reached their peak in 1985.
 Plank and Gary Fencik were dubbed "The Hit Men", a fact referenced by Fencik in 1985's The Super Bowl Shuffle.

 In 1984, Plank played one season in the USFL for the Chicago Blitz before retiring.